AnthonyL22/starter-project/README.md

 5. In IntelliJ, verify you have a default TestNG VM option of *-Dtest.env=test*
 6. Run test in Debug mode.

+# Encrypting Username(s) and Password(s)

+By default, this microservice leverages the JDK 1.8 Java Cryptographic Extension library.
+Simply encrypt, your username and password and add these values to your Data.DEFAULT_USER_CREDENTIALS Credentials object.
+Once encrypted, these values can be used to log into your SUT.

 # Configuration
 ## Assertion Handling
 * By default, all tests are run in Soft Assertions mode (test will continue executing if failure occurs)